 Hence if you want that speaker give more talks in the future, help them by showing up and supporting them.
 They may not come back.

 Prefer talks of less famous speakers.
-If David Beazley or Raymond Hettinger give talks at Python conferences, they have the opposite problem: their rooms are overflowing and people are frustrated because they can’t get in.
+When the likes of Brandon Rhodes or David Beazley give talks at Python conferences, they have the opposite problem: their rooms are overflowing and people are frustrated because they can’t get in.

 If you find another talk in the same slot you find interesting, consider supporting that poor soul instead.